tvdboom/ATOM/docs_sources/user_guide.md

 ### Aesthetics

 The plot aesthetics can be customized using the plot attributes, e.g.
- `atom.style = 'white'`.
+ `atom.style = "white"`.
 These attributes can be called from any instance with plotting methods.
 Note that the plot attributes are attached to the class and not the instance.
 This means that changing the attribute will also change it for all other instances in the module.
 ATOM's default values are:

-* style: 'darkgrid'
+* style: "darkgrid"
-* palette: 'GnBu_r_d'
+* palette: "GnBu_r_d"
 * title_fontsize: 20
 * label_fontsize: 16
 * tick_fontsize: 12